isomerpages/govtech-ndi-faq/_my-account/Register for Singpass/Mobile number already registered.md

 description: ""
 third_nav_title: Register for Singpass
 ---
-<p><em>I received an error message saying that the mobile number I provided is already registered and cannot be used for Singpass with my account.
-What should I do?</em>
+<p><strong>I received an error message saying that the mobile number I provided is already registered and cannot be used for Singpass with my account.
+What should I do?</strong>
 </p>
 <p>Unless with your explicit consent in the case of the Multi-User SMS 2FA,
 only one mobile number can be registered to one Singpass account at any